Table of Contents

-When planning for the future of workforce management, HR managers need to rethink their plan for employee learning and development.
+When planning for the future of workforce management, HR managers need to rethink their plans for employee learning and development.
 The post-pandemic world will require reskilling the workforce.
-While planning for it, HR leaders need to consider online courses, keeping in mind the flexibility of the employees, and values that it brings in.
+While planning for it, HR leaders need to consider online courses, keeping in mind the flexibility of the employees and the values that they bring in.

 4. Employee engagement

-HR managers need to consider different ways where their future workforce stay engaged, motivated, and well informed.
-While being transparent and encouraging regular communication is the key, HR managers also need to take initiatives to train their managers and supervisors to take care of their employees, understand their needs, and deal with a lot of empathy.
+HR managers need to consider different ways where their future workforce stays engaged, motivated, and well-informed.
+While being transparent and encouraging regular communication is the key, HR managers also need to take the initiative to train their managers and supervisors to take care of their employees, understand their needs, and deal with a lot of empathy.

 5. Workforce planning

 HR leaders need to identify crucial roles and work on succession planning.
-This may include considering decision rights, short term plans for scenario building, making alternate plans if there is a reduction in workforce, business slowdown, employees falling sick, work refusal, and lot more.
+This may include considering decision rights, short-term plans for scenario building, making alternate plans if there is a reduction in workforce, business slowdown, employees falling sick, work refusal, and a lot more.